blakeblackshear/frigate/docs/docs/guides/getting_started.md

 ## Installing Frigate

+This section shows how to create a minimal directory structure for a Docker installation on Debian.
+If you have installed Frigate as a Home Assistant addon or another way, you can continue to [Configuring Frigate](#configuring-frigate).

 ### Setup directories

 Frigate requires a valid config file to start.
 The following directory structure is the bare minimum to get started.
-Once Frigate is running, you can use the built-in config editor with validation.
+Once Frigate is running, you can use the built-in config editor which supports config validation.

 ```
 .